TileDB-Inc/TileDB/format_spec/filter_pipeline.md

 * [WEBP](./filters/webp.md) – `TILEDB_FILTER_WEBP` (18)

 > [!NOTE]
-> Encryption is internally implemented as a filter at the end of the pipeline, but the encryption filter is not directly selectable by the user.
-The presence of the encryption filter in a pipeline is used to indicate that the data is encrypted.
+> Encryption is implemented as a filter at the end of the pipeline, but the encryption filter is not directly selectable by the user, and does not appear in filter pipelines serialized to storage.

 ## Filter Options